 Database reconstruction is a process for inferring individual-level responses from tabular data (Dinur and Nissim 2003).
 The primary architect of the Census Bureau's new approach to disclosure control argues that database reconstruction "is the death knell for public-use detailed tabulations and microdata sets as they have been traditionally prepared" (Abowd 2017).
 Prior to April 2021, the Census Bureau's database reconstruction experiment was documented solely in tweets and PowerPoint slides that provided few details, so it was difficult for outsiders to evaluate.
-In conjunction with recent legal proceedings, the Census Bureau's chief scientist has now released a more detailed description of the experiment (Abowd 2021), and this opens new opportunities to appraise the results.
+In conjunction with recent legal proceedings, the Census Bureau's chief scientist has now released a more detailed description of the experiment (Abowd 2021a), and this opens new opportunities to appraise the results.

 The Census Bureau database reconstruction experiment attempted to infer the age, sex, race, and Hispanic or Non-Hispanic ethnicity for every individual in each of the 6.3 million inhabited census blocks in the 2010 census.
-Using 6.2 billion statistics from nine tables published as part of the 2010 census, the Census Bureau constructed a system of simultaneous equations consistent with the published tables, and solved the system using Gurobi linear programming software (Abowd 2021).
+Using 6.2 billion statistics from nine tables published as part of the 2010 census, the Census Bureau constructed a system of simultaneous equations consistent with the published tables, and solved the system using Gurobi linear programming software (Abowd 2021a).
 This experiment provides the primary justification for the Census Bureau's adoption of differential privacy.

-We argue that the database reconstruction experiment is flawed because the results reported by the Census Bureau would be expected to occur mainly by chance.
-This finding is important because differential privacy will add error to every statistic the agency produces for geographic units below the state level, and this error will significantly reduce the usability of census data for social, economic, and health research (Ruggles et al. 2018; Santos-Lozada et al. 2020; Hauer and Santos-Lozada 2021).
 The "reconstructed" data produced by the experiment consists of rows of data identifying the age, sex, and race/ethnicity for each person in a hypothetical population of each census block.
-The Census Bureau found that for 53.52% of their hypothetical population, there was not a single case in the real population that matched on block, age, sex, and race/ethnicity.
-There was at least one person who matched on all characteristics in 46.48% of cases (Abowd 2021).
+The Census Bureau found that for 46.48% of their hypothetical population, there was at least one case in the real population that matched on block, age, sex, and race/ethnicity.
+Thus, there was no correct match available for 53.53% of the population.